 The public expects their tax dollars and use fees to be spent wisely.
-To help ensure effective operations, the agency continues to actively engage in Lean management efforts, investing staff time and resources to streamline processes for greater efficiency.
+To help ensure effective operations, the agency continues to actively engage in Lean management efforts, investing staff time and resources to streamline processes, save time and create greater efficiency.
 Pursuing continuous improvement in agency business processes frees up staff time and other resources for essential, mission-related work.